henryiii/check-sdist/README.md

       args: [--inject-junk]
 ```

-To configure, these options are provided for your pyproject.toml file:
+To configure, these options are supported in your `pyproject.toml` file:

 ```toml
 [tool.check-sdist]